-This is an ultra-fine airbrush that allows spray patterns up to 1/1000 of an inch!
+This is an ultra-fine airbrush that allows spraying patterns up to 1/1000 of an inch!
 A softer trigger also provides extremely precise control, while the gravity feed is well chosen for the purpose.
 This is an excellent airbrush for models and miniatures like the Warhammer 40k.

 Also noticeable is the real structure of the airbrush.
 This is a brush with a highly ergonomic design, perfect balancing, and a really attractive appearance.
 It also comes with a case!

 However, airflow and precision slightly reflect the low price.
 It is definitely fit for purpose, but if you spend more, you will see a more consistent experience.

 This is another more affordable airbrush gun, this time from great player Iwata.
 So what happens when a company at the top of its game tries to offer something that can compete with more budget providers?